Markov chain Monte Carlo

 In statistics, Markov chain Monte Carlo (MCMC) is a class of algorithms used to draw samples from a probability distribution.
-Given a probability distribution, one can construct a Markov chain whose elements' distribution approximates it – that is, the Markov chain's equilibrium distribution matches the target distribution.
+Given a probability distribution, one can construct a Markov chain whose elements' distribution approximates it, i.e. the Markov chain's equilibrium distribution matches the target distribution.
 The more steps that are included, the more closely the distribution of the sample matches the actual desired distribution.

 Markov chain Monte Carlo methods are used to study probability distributions that are too complex or too high dimensional to study with analytic techniques alone.
 Various algorithms exist for constructing such Markov chains, including the Metropolis–Hastings algorithm.

 General explanation

 Convergence of the Metropolis–Hastings algorithm.
 Markov chain Monte Carlo attempts to approximate the blue distribution with the orange distribution.

 Markov chain Monte Carlo methods create samples from a continuous random variable, with probability density proportional to a known function.
 These samples can be used to evaluate an integral over that variable, as its expected value or variance.

 Practically, an ensemble of chains is generally developed, starting from a set of points arbitrarily chosen and sufficiently distant from each other.
 These chains are stochastic processes of "walkers" which move around randomly according to an algorithm that looks for places with a reasonably high contribution to the integral to move into next, assigning them higher probabilities.

 Random walk Monte Carlo methods are a kind of random simulation or Monte Carlo method.
 However, whereas the random samples of the integrand used in a conventional Monte Carlo integration are statistically independent, those used in MCMC are autocorrelated.
 Correlations of samples introduces the need to use the Markov chain central limit theorem when estimating the error of mean values.

 These algorithms create Markov chains such that they have an equilibrium distribution which is proportional to the function given.